MicrosoftDocs/minecraft-creator/creator/Reference/Content/ItemReference/Examples/ItemComponents/minecraft_allow_off_hand.md

 # Item Documentation - minecraft:allow_off_hand

-`minecraft:armor` determines whether an item can be placed in the off-hand slot of the inventory.
+`minecraft:allow_off_hand` determines whether an item can be placed in the off-hand slot of the inventory.

 ## Parameters